-The body uses L-aspartic acid to create more complex proteins for muscle , while D-aspartic acid may play a role in hormonal balances.
+According to News Medical and Life Sciences, the body uses L-aspartic acid to create more complex proteins for muscle, while D-aspartic acid may play a role in hormonal balances .

-However, other studies have found limited results from using it as a standalone product .
+However, other studies by the Public Library of Science have found limited results from using it as a standalone product .

-The advice my dietitian gave me is that middle-aged men shouldn't rely on it alone and rather aim to take a more comprehensive supplement with other minerals, vitamins, and herbs.
+Based on my experience, middle-aged men shouldn't rely on it alone and rather aim to take more comprehensive supplements with other minerals, vitamins, and herbs.

 Does D-Aspartic Acid Improve Exercise Performance?